Data-Design-Dimension/real-estate-stats/README.md

 # Real Estate Statistics Analysis & Data Visualization
-Statistical analysis on real estate, business and housing topics with focus in Philadelphia, PA
+Statistical analysis on real estate, related business, and affordable housing topics.
+United States National scope with a periodic focus in Philadelphia, PA

 View repository as a GitHub Page at https://data-design-dimension.github.io/real-estate-stats/

 ## Does the presence of local banks affect home mortgages?
-Under construction...
+Deferred project (need input and data cleansing and preparation for bank locations dataset)...

 There is a long history of financial institutions as actors in the de jure segregation of United States history.
 Read this article for a short primer on that background: https://www.smithsonianmag.com/history/how-federal-government-intentionally-racially-segregated-american-cities-180963494/